-To get a full understanding a child and what their needs may be, we believe that it is crucial to assess children carefully and as thoroughly as possible.
-By committing the time and resources to carry out a full assessment at this early stage enables those around the child to provide for their needs as completely as possible.
-A thorough and professional assessment adds greatly to the likelihood of positive outcomes for the child.
+To get a full understanding of what a person’s needs may be, we believe that it is crucial to assess as carefully and as thoroughly as possible.
+Committing the time and resources to carrying out a full assessment enables those around you to provide for your needs as completely as possible.
+A thorough and professional assessment adds greatly to the likelihood of positive outcomes.

 We focus on three main areas:

 - Assessment of other areas of mental health and development

 - Assessment of difficulties & disorders commonly occurring with Autistic Spectrum Disorders (ADHD, Anxiety, Depression)

 All of our assessments conform to NICE Guidelines (National Institute of Clinical Excellence), which stipulate what all clinicians should be doing for clients in our care.
 We have therefore always been able to work well together with Local Authorities and Health Services, with whom we have built positive collaborative relationships.